-‘Teen Mom 2’ Jenelle Evans’ Baby Girl Looks Just Like Her
+‘Teen Mom 2’ Star Jenelle Evans’ Baby Girl Looks Just Like Her

 A post shared by Jenelle Evans (@j_evans1219) on

 Jenelle Evans and David Eason began dating one another a short time after the reality star split from her former fiancé, Nathan Griffith, the father of her second child, son Kaiser, 2.
-Prior to their split, Jenelle Evans and Nathan Griffith became engaged during a visit to St. Thomas, but just weeks after their split, they began to be plagued by drama — and a couple of arrests.
+Prior to their split, Jenelle Evans and Nathan Griffith became engaged during a visit to St. Thomas.
+However, just weeks after their split, they began to be plagued by drama — and a couple of arrests.

-In the summer of 2015, Jenelle Evans’ volatile relationship with Nathan Griffith came to a head and a short time after their split, she moved on with Eason and he moved on with Jessica Henry.
+In the summer of 2015, Jenelle Evans’ volatile relationship with Nathan Griffith came to a head, and a short time after their split, she moved on with Eason and he moved on with Jessica Henry.

-Jenelle Evans is known to move quick when it comes to her relationships and her time with Eason has been no different.
-As fans witnessed, the couple moved in with one another within weeks of the start of their romance and about 6 months later, Evans became pregnant with their daughter.
+Jenelle Evans is known to move quickly when it comes to her relationships, and her time with Eason has been no different.
+As fans witnessed, the couple moved in with one another within weeks of the start of their romance, and about six months later, Evans became pregnant with their daughter.

 Although Jenelle Evans denied reports of a pregnancy online and on Teen Mom 2 during the months after she conceived, she ultimately confirmed she was pregnant on Instagram in August just days before hitting the red carpet at the MTV Video Music Awards, which were also attended by her co-star, Kailyn Lowry.
 During the event, Evans gave fans the first look at her baby bump.